-Trans Swimwear, Part Two: Trans Men
+Trans Swimwear, Part Two: Swimsuits for Trans Men and Other Transmasculine People

 Welcome to spring!
 As part of an ongoing quest to find great lingerie for trans and genderqueer people, I’m tackling swimwear.
-This week is part two: swimsuits for trans men and other transmasculine people.
-Read part one, swimsuits for trans women and transfeminine people, here.
+This week is Part Two: Swimsuits for Trans Men and Other Transmasculine people.
+Read part one, swimsuits for trans women and transfeminine people here.

 Trans men and transmasculine people can especially struggle with swimwear since traditional male-oriented swimsuits are topless, and if you haven't had top surgery, this can be...vexing.
-There’s also concerns about packing, and whether or not you want to do that in a swimsuit.
-Luckily there’s a range of options for trans men and other transmasculine folks.
+There are also concerns about packing, and whether or not you want to do that in a swimsuit.
+Luckily, today's swimwear industry has a range of options for trans men and other transmasculine folks.
 Hopefully, you'll see something you like.

 Note: please be very careful when binding while swimming.
 You're compressing your chest, so if you're having any trouble breathing, please take a break or take your binder off for a bit.
 If you don't want to fully bind while swimming, or you want more coverage, try a rash guard (those surfer shirts).
 You can find them here.

 Underworks, an old standby in binder world, makes a binding swim top that looks a little bit like a rash guard or part of a wetsuit.
 Its a very basic design, but if what you're looking for is coverage, it's a good bet.

 Over at Danae, where the swimsuits for trans women are not my favorite, there is a great-looking swim ensemble for trans men.
 The Trans-Vormer top is a binding swim top that is cut like a muscle shirt, which makes it look like something you'd want to wear to the beach anyway.
 It comes in three neutral colors: black, navy, and grey.